 If you’re eligible to participate in the UNSW Gateway Program, you’re not required to sit the LAT to apply for an early conditional offer.
 LAT results won't be used to assess your Gateway early conditional offer application.
 However, you can register for and sit the LAT if you'd like to retain the option of entry to Law & Justice through the LAT admission process.

 No. If you haven’t reached Year 11, you’re not eligible to sit the LAT.
 This includes if you're in Year 10 or lower and studying subjects at Year 11 level or higher.

 UNSW Law & Justice doesn’t recommend or endorse any commercially available courses offering LAT preparation.
 Commercial preparation courses could provide misleading information and advice to candidates.
 The LAT assesses your ability to generate your own ideas and express yourself through writing.
 Therefore, the most appropriate preparation for the LAT is to continue with your existing high school or tertiary study and exam preparation, which should include practising formal written expression.

 No. The LAT is designed to assess your skills rather than your knowledge.
 You won't require any previous study of the law.
 HSC Legal Studies or similar courses won't impact your performance in the LAT.

 The LAT assesses your aptitudes and skills in thinking critically, analysing material, and organising and expressing ideas.
 The LAT doesn’t require any knowledge specific to law.

-In 2021, all LAT candidates will sit the test via remote proctoring.
 Remote proctoring involves sitting the test online with ProctorU under live supervision using your computer in a suitable location with internet connectivity.
 Remote proctoring is only available on the main test day and candidates must select remote proctoring as part of the online application process for the LAT.